OliverMead/mazer/README.md

 ## About
 For solving mazes based upon nodes of junctions

-mazer is being written in C, and an Android port is planned in the future.
+mazer is being written in C

 ## Building
 To build mazer, run build.sh from the root of the